Burling graphs revisited, part II: Structure: Notation

 \subsection{Notation for trees}

 A \emph{tree} is a graph $T$ such that for every pair of vertices $u, v\in V(T)$, there exists a unique path from $u$ to $v$.
 A \emph{rooted tree} is a pair $(T, r)$ such that $T$ is a tree and $r\in V(T)$.
 The vertex $r$ is called the \emph{root} of $(T, r)$.
-Often, the rooted tree $(T, r)$ is abusively refered to as $T$, in particular when $r$ is clear from the context.
+By abuse of notation, we often refer to the rooted tree $(T, r)$ as $T$, in particular when $r$ is clear from the context.

 In a rooted tree, each vertex $v$ except the root has a unique \emph{parent} which is the neighbor of $v$ in the unique path from the root to $v$.
 If $u$ is the parent of $v$, then $v$ is a \emph{child} of $u$.
 A \emph{leaf} of a rooted tree is a vertex that has no child.
 Note that every tree has at least one leaf.